-You can apply to UNF as early as July the summer before your senior year of high school.
-We accept applications on a rolling basis, but we recommend submitting your materials during the early fall for the best access to financial aid and housing options.
-The following materials must be submitted to the Office of Admissions in order to be considered for admission to UNF.
+You can apply to UNF as early as June 1 the summer before your senior year of high school.
+We accept applications on a rolling basis, but we recommend submitting your materials as early as the summer prior to your senior year for the best access to financial aid and housing options.
+Please submit the following materials must be submitted to the Office of Admissions in order to be considered for admission to UNF.

 All transcripts and test scores must be official, arriving to the Office of Admissions directly from the originating school or testing agency.
 All application materials must be received by the Office of Admissions by close-of-business on the deadline date in order to be considered complete.

 Incoming freshmen may apply for entrance into the spring (January), summer (June), or fall (August) semesters.
 Students may apply for admission up to one year in advance of their intended enrollment term.
 Students are encouraged to submit an online application; however the paper version may be printed and submitted via mail or in person.